oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/faroe-islands.md

 none (self-governing overseas administrative division of Denmark)

 ### 駐該國的美國外交代表
-- `embassy`: none (self-governing overseas administrative division of Denmark)
+- `大使館`: none (self-governing overseas administrative division of Denmark)

 ### 旗幟說明
 white with a red cross outlined in blue extending to the edges of the flag; the vertical part of the cross is shifted toward the hoist side in the style of the Dannebrog (Danish flag); referred to as Merkid, meaning "the banner" or "the mark," the flag resembles those of neighboring Iceland and Norway, and uses the same three colors - but in a different sequence; white represents the clear Faroese sky, as well as the foam of the waves; red and blue are traditional Faroese colors